 Festivals were started: In June, Rhubarb Festival and Art in the Park, and in August, Buffalo Bill Days, celebrating when Buffalo Bill Cody brought his Wild West Show to town in 1900, performing with his friend Frank "White Beaver'' Powell, a La Crosse pharmacist.

 © Beth Gauper

 Bluffs hem in downtown Lanesboro on two sides.

 Today, Lanesboro is the recreational and cultural capital of southeast Minnesota.

 We go there often, for the wildflowers and morels in spring, bicycling in summer and fall and cross-country skiing in winter.

 There's always something going on at night, too: plays at the Commonweal, and often music and dancing at the Sons of Norway hall, a homey nook near Sylvan Park.

 Four miles west of town, touring musicians perform in the 250-seat auditorium at Eagle Bluff Environmental Learning Center.

 On gray days, tourists take shorter bike rides, then hit the shops on Parkway Avenue.
 They sell housewares, antiques, jewelry, imported clothing and gifts, and if you're lucky, you can find locally made Amish cashew crunch at Amish Experience.

 Another local delicacy is Spring Grove soda, in lemon sour, strawberry, black cherry, orange, grape, root beer and cream.
-You can buy ice-cold bottles of it at the Lanesboro Local Market, along with locally grown cheese, meat, eggs and produce.
+You can buy ice-cold bottles of it, along with locally grown cheese, meat, eggs and produce.

 There's no question that downtown Lanesboro is a very nice place to be.
 But, as busy as its streets are, most people take themselves elsewhere, for Lanesboro is just ground zero for explorers.